canhorn/EventHorizon.Basic.Bot/README.md

 # About

-This project is a bear minium library for creating Bots.
+This project is a bear minimum library for creating Bots.

 ## WebSocket Abstraction
 The project also includes an abstraction around a raw WebSocket to help with event handling and triggering.